Majestom/copper-stopper/README.md

 - **Mapping**: OpenLayers with clustering and individual point display
 - **Charts**: Chart.js with React wrapper
 - **Data Management**: React Query for efficient caching and state management
-- **Containerization**: Docker and Docker Compose for easy deployment
+- **Containerisation**: Docker and Docker Compose for easy deployment

 ## Quick Start